Zylann/godot_voxel/doc/source/generators.md

 InputX                | Outputs the X coordinate of the current voxel.
 InputY                | Outputs the Y coordinate of the current voxel.
 InputZ                | Outputs the Z coordinate of the current voxel.
+InputSDF              | Outputs the existing signed distance at the current voxel.
+This may only be used in specific situations, such as using the graph as a procedural brush.

 ### Outputs